ZYJLiu/solana-fork/docs/src/developing/gaming/interact-with-tokens.md

     vault_token_account: Account<'info, TokenAccount>,
 ```

-We also need to pass in the Token Mint and the token account of the sender so that the solana runtime knows all the accounts needed in advance.
+We also need to pass in the Token Mint and the token account of the sender so that the Solana runtime knows all the accounts needed in advance.

 ```js
     #[account(mut)]